richchapler/AzureSolutionsDocumentation/wip/AIBot_CorrelationId.md

 ### Use Case

-A user asks the AI bot a question and we want to **track every impacted technology** (for cost allocation, etc.).
+Solution team wants to be able to **track every technological interaction** arising from a bot prompt (for cost allocation, etc.)

 **Initial Interaction**: A user enters a question in **Teams Chat** and Teams passes that message to the **Bot Service**